alloc-init/crypto3/libs/algebra/docs/implementation.md

 ### Curve Element Algorithms ### {#curve_element_algorithms}

-Curve element corresponds an point of the curve and has all the needed methods and overloaded arithmetic operators.
+Curve element corresponds a point of the curve and has all the needed methods and overloaded arithmetic operators.
 The corresponding algorithms are based on the underlying field algorithms are also defined here.

 ### Basic Curve Policies ### {#basic_curve_policies}